 The deep gorge carved through the mountains by the River Cians is made all the more spectacular by the deep red of the exposed rock.
 The river descends 1,600 m (5,250 ft) in just 25 km (15 miles) between the villages of Beuil and Touet-sur-Var.
 The narrowest and most spectacular part of the canyon is at Pra d’Astier, just in the middle between the two villages.
 To get these gorges, the easiest road starts in Pont de la Mescla following the N202.
 After 19km, there’s a junction on the right, to the D28 road, which leads to the Gorges du Cians.
 Don’t forget your camera!

 This road is one of the most famous balcony roads in France.
 A balcony road is a hair-raising lane cut into the sides of sheer cliffs.
 It’s a kind of road not for those who fear heights.
 There is little room for error on these roads.
 It’s normal for your palms to sweat looking at those photos, imagine what it must have been like before the barriers.
+On the parking just before the Tunnel de la Petite Clue there’s a short narrow road known as Passage de la Petite Clue.
+It’s totally closed to vehicles.

 The road is in dreadful condition and requires strong nerves to negotiate it.
 Any barriers along the edge afford little more than token protection; large stretches should be taken at a snail's pace and a lookout kept for vehicles coming from the opposite direction!